njmartina/OracleProductionJPP/README.md

 # OracleProductionJPP
-OracleProduction Program by Nicolo Martina COP3003 Java template used for creating and recording future production line.

-Will be flexible, able to be used in any production line, allows easy modificaiton.
+* Nicolo Martina
+* 8/22/18 - 12/6/18
+* COP 3003 - Intro to Object Oriented Programming
+* OracleProduction Project

+# Summary
+<p> OracleProduction is designed to be a flexible and easy to use program for any production line.
+Any type of product can be introduced to the plant such as multimedia devices like music and movie players.
+The structure of the program allows for easy modification to handle different products. </p>

+# Features
-Item interface for implementing getters and setters along with a constant for manufacture name and manufacturedON date.
+* ItemType interface for implementing getters and setters along with constants such as manufacturere name and date

-ItemType enum contains pre-set codes for each item type.

-Product.java implements the Item interface, creating basic functionality that all items will have.
-Overrides the toString method in order to show production info.
+* Audio and Movie players that determines which type of media is playing and adjusts accordingly
+* Employee info entered by the user of the program, generates a deptartment ID automatically
+* File reading and writing for easy storing of information